KyattPL/League-Of-Legends-Champions/README.md

-# Leauge of Legends Wiki
+# League of Legends Wiki

 Check it out for yourself on https://kyattpl.github.io/League-Of-Legends-Champions/